 Anyone who divorces his wife and marries another woman commits adultery against her.
 And if she divorces her husband and marries another man, she commits adultery.
 (Mark 10:11-12)

 If any brother has a wife who is not a believer and she is willing to live with him, he must not divorce her.
 And if a woman has a husband who is not a believer and he is willing to live with her, she must not divorce him.
 (1 Corinthians 7:12-13)

 Does God ever allow divorce?
 There are two possible scriptural exceptions to the Bible’s commands about Christians, marriage and divorce.
 You can read about them in part one of this two-part online Bible study.

-Common unbiblical reasons (or excuses) for divorce
+Common unbiblical reasons for divorce

 The following are some common, unscriptural justifications people give for divorce.
 Feel free to substitute “he” or “she” where appropriate.
 As you read, ask yourself if you ever say or think any of these things.
 If you do, ask God for forgiveness and strength to stop.